vpenso/scripts/notes/shell.markdown

     EOF
     )

-Using `<<-` suppresses leading tabs.
 Avoid substitution and expansion by quoting the tag (here EOF):

     cat <<"EOF"
       [...SNIP...]
     EOF

-Note that the closing tag can not be indented.
+Using `<<-` suppresses leading tabs.
+Note that the closing tag needs to be indented by tabs (not spaces).

 ### Error Handling